-If you or a loved one were severely injured due to someone else’s negligence, an experienced Alpharetta and Atlanta personal injury lawyer may be able to help you bring these negligent parties to justice.
+If you or a loved one were severely injured due to someone else’s negligence, an experienced Atlanta personal injury lawyer may be able to help you bring these negligent parties to justice.
 A dedicated attorney could handle the legal elements of your case while you focus on your physical recovery.

 At Atlanta Personal Injury Law Group – Gore LLC, we represent victims of negligence and serious accidents that we believe deserve compensation for their injuries.